clayoster/ddns-cloudflare/README.md

 - Cloudflare API token (scoped to a single DNS Zone!): `supersecretapitoken`
 - Username for the ddns-cloudflare service: `ddns-user`
 - Password for the ddns-cloudflare service: `ddns-password`
-- Server running the ddns-cloudflare service: `ddns.example.com`
+- Server running the ddns-cloudflare service: `ddns.example.com:8080`
+  - Port 8080 can be dropped by running the application behind a reverse proxy

 ### Sending updates from a router (Using a Unifi Dream Machine as an example)
 - Service: `dyndns`
 - Hostname: `home.example.com`
 - Username: `ddns-user`
 - Password: `ddns-password`
-- Server: `ddns.example.com/nic/update?hostname=%h&myip=%i`
+- Server: `ddns.example.com:8080/nic/update?hostname=%h&myip=%i`

 ### Manual updates can be sent to this service with a GET request in the following format: